 Our pre-16 student programmes are often reactive and short term coming in the form of a specialist interim provision and usually incorporating therapeutic interventions depending on the young person’s situation.
 We are sometimes supporting a student to reintegrate or transition into an education provision or we are offering a longer term personalised programme to meet the young person’s specific education, health and care needs.

 We also run grant funded projects, always with a specific focus and clearly defined outcomes.
-In 2017 we began working as area co-ordinator for the Minding The Gap project (funded by the Big Lottery and European Social Fund) within central Suffolk.
+In 2017 we began working as area partner for the Minding The Gap project (funded by the Big Lottery and European Social Fund) within Suffolk.
 Our sole purpose is to re-engage approximately 200 of the hardest to reach 15-24 year olds who are not in education, employment and training and, through employing a range of approaches and delivery partners, move them back into education, training or work.

 If you are interested in finding out more about our work please get in touch at email@example.com or on 01473 621762.